 Words cannot describe the beauty tucked away in Banff National Forrest.
 Natural turquoise waters and towering mountains demand attention in this highly popular land of exploration.
-Literally millions and millions of trees stand tall beneath steep mountain peaks.
+Literally millions and millions of trees stand tall beneath the steep mountain peaks.
 Not only do the individual beauty of Micaah and Rob compliment the gorgeous landscapes, their bright affection for one another was an ever present reminder of why we love elopements.
 Capturing these two lovers was fun during their engagement session and perhaps even more exciting during their Banff elopement.
 There is something about the way they look at each other that says everything without the need to even mutter a single word.

 We were again reminded of what an absolute gentleman Rob is – patient, attentive, and thoughtful.
 It showed during their engagement shoot and all day during their eight hour elopement.
 Due to the poofy train of Micaah’s dress, she had to change in and out of it several times during the day to make hiking accessible.
-Rob was there for her the entire time to help her with the dress, hold a mirror up for her, retrieve a dropped earring, or to brush her hair out of her face.
+Rob was there for her the entire time to help her with the dress, hold up a mirror for her, retrieve a dropped earring, and to brush her hair out of her face.
 It can feel like a lot to be in front of a camera and intermittently hiking for that long, but Rob helped everything go smoothly for Micaah.

 Near the end of the day, Micaah utilized her bridal buddy as a hiking aid.
 Believe it or not, it may have garnered more attention than her actual dress!
 It was so fun!

 Micaah and Rob, what an incredible day we had!
-Thank you for sharing your light with us, and until next time…Cheers!
+Thank you for sharing your light with us, and until next time…cheers!